EvanBacon/evanbacon.dev/README.md

 ```sh
 $ meteor
 ```
-- Go to http://localhost:3000/ and start uploading images and creating albums.
+- Go to http://localhost:3000/ and register an admin account.

-## How to Use
+- Login and start setting up the gallery.

+## Getting Started

 - Set environmental variables for sending email (forgotten password, contact form, etc.):
   - SMTP_EMAIL - eg: username@gmail.com
   - SMTP_PASSWORD
   - SMTP_SERVER - eg: smtp.gmail.com
   - SMTP_PORT - eg: 465

-- Click on Sign In link which will redirect you to the registration page (first time only for new admin)
-- After creating an admin account, sign in with the new credentials and configure site settings: logo url, image sizes, about page and footer code, contact email etc.
-- Upload images and edit meta data / tags (do this quickly by selecting the list icon on the Images page)
+- The admin manager is accessible through the gray admin toolbar at the top of the page.
+-- IMAGES: Upload, edit, delete images.
+Edit meta data / tags.
+-- ALBUMS: Create, edit, delete albums
+-- TAGS: Create, edit, delete tags
+-- SETTINGS: Edit site settings
-- Create albums by either selecting images on Images page and selecting "Create Album" from dropdown list, or from the Albums page click "New Album"
+- Create albums by either selecting images on the Images page and selecting "Create Album" from Selection dropdown list, or from the Albums page click "New Album"

 ## Notes

-- Although this application reduces image size and quality on upload, better site performance can be achieved by optimizing images before uploading.
+- Although this application reduces image size and quality on upload, faster load times can be achieved by optimizing images before uploading.